Asian food recipes Beef Recipes

 How to make Korean Beef Bulgogi?

 3. Cook.
 Next, heat a tablespoon of oil in a cast-iron skillet.
 Then, add one layer of beef.
-Let cook and char 2-3 minutes per side, then flip once.
+Let cook and char for 2-3 minutes per side, then flip once.
 Repeat with the rest.

 4. Serve.
 Garnish with green onions, sprinkle with sesame seeds, and serve with rice.